SangavMut/ai-ppt-generator/readme.md

 This is a Python-based PowerPoint presentation generator that leverages AI (via Gemini AI- gemma-3-27b-it) to create dynamic, data-driven presentations.
 The tool allows users to input a topic, specify the number of slides, and receive a fully automated PowerPoint presentation.
 The generated slides include a mix of text-based content and relevant images.
 It’s designed to assist with content generation and save time for anyone who regularly creates presentations.

+you can find a sample generated ppt here: /health_presentation.pptx

 # Features

 1. Automated Slide Generation: Generate presentations based on any topic with just a few inputs.